evanronnei/OutcastBot/README.md

 * `build delete <int id>` - Allows the build author to delete an existing build.
 * `build mybuilds <optional: string userMention>` - Displays all builds by the command user, or by the mentioned user.
 * `build top <optional: int count(1-10)` - Displays the top 5 builds, or the top `count` builds.
+* `credits` - Displays the bot author in and embedded object.
 * `bug` - Links to the issues page here.
 * `f` - Pays respects.